anmalkov/imcopy/docs/readme.md

 ### Examples

-Here are some examples of patterns you can use in the micopy comfiguration file (micopy.yaml):
+Here are some examples of patterns you can use in the imcopy comfiguration file (imcopy.yaml):

 ```yaml
 ignorePatterns: